Review of Blowing Up Balloons by Lyn Reeves (Australia)

 Aside from her words, Vanessa Proctor has considerably enhanced the appearance of Blowing Up Balloons with her beautiful colour-wash art work, abstract yet definitely appropriate.
 If you know someone setting out for the first time, or any time, on the adventure of parenthood, this book with its equal proportions of realism, reassurance, and humour would make an excellent gift.
 For Japanese short-form enthusiasts, blessed or otherwise with offspring, it is an opportunity to admire two accomplished maestros at the top of their game in a prestigious international publication.

 New Zealand poet, Sandra Simpson, has posted a review of Blowing Up Balloons (BUB) on her site, Breath.
 Sandra’s site always has items of interest, so head over to Breath, check out the full review of BUB and see what else Sandra has posted about the world of haiku.
 Among other things, Sandra said of BUB:

 Both authors are accomplished, award-winning haiku poets and together have produced a collection that will be hard to beat.
 Blowing Up Balloons is that rare thing, a book firmly rooted in reality that is nonetheless filled with love and is a joy from beginning to end.

-Review by Modern Haiku (USA)
+Modern Haiku Reviews BUB (USA)

 Established in 1969, Modern Haiku is one of the world’s longest running, most well regarded, English-language haiku journals.
 Volume 48.2 (Summer 2017) of Modern Haiku had this to say about Blowing Up Balloons: